-This ‘hands-on’ experimentation and its learning curve is largely attributed to online school since it is free of barriers and ‘ethical’ considerations.
+This ‘hands-on’ experimentation and its learning curve are largely attributed to online school since it is free of barriers and ‘ethical’ considerations.

 The field of biomedical engineering is under the category of integrative science, and online tools are ideal for an industry that is expected to be worth $16.7 billion by 2018.

-The point is that ‘hands-on’ information leads to creative learning and a multifaceted approach that routine education may be unable to provide.
+The point is that ‘hands-on’ information leads to creative learning and a multifaceted approach that routine education may not provide.

 Furthermore, with the diversity of courses, integrative learning is made a whole lot easier without time constraints.

-A paper published in Nature this year indicates that more than 30% of the online school courses offered are in the discipline of science, which is the most of any discipline.
-Furthermore, a lot of students prefer to study cross disciplinary courses that merge science with other fields, such as information technology or business.
+A paper published in Nature this year indicates that more than 30% of the online school courses offered are in science, which is the most of any discipline.
+Furthermore, many students prefer to study cross-disciplinary courses that merge science with other fields, such as information technology or business.